ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/reference/appendix.md

 ## Compilation

-In some of Greenwood's docs, like plugins and server rendering, Greenwood makes available its **compilation**, which is a representation of the internal build and configuration state
+In some of Greenwood's docs, like plugins and server rendering, Greenwood makes available its **compilation**, which is a representation of the internal build and configuration state:

 ```json
 {